A detailed look on actions on Hochschild complexes especially the degree $1$ co-product and actions on loop spaces: Introduction

+We will recall our coproduct, explain the background and give the geometric interpretations and show that the geometry of the product of \cite{GH} agrees with the our previously defined algebraic version using the cosimplicial setup of \cite{jones,CJ}.
+Specifically, the relevant cellular chain complex whose cellular chains act as a dg PROP on the Hochschild chain complex $CH^*(A,A)$ of a Frobenius algebra $A$ was defined in \cite[Definition 5.31]{hoch1}.
+The action of cells was proven in \cite[Theorom B]{hoch2}.
+Specializing to the case of $A=H^*(M)$, with $M$ a compact simply connected manifold, we make the action explicit.
+We show that using translation, provided by \cite{jones,CJ}, the coproduct geometry agrees with that of \cite{GH} on the $E_1$--page.
+This matches with the original foliation geometry for the whole gamut of operations which goes back to \cite[\S4]{KLP}, see also \cite[\S5.11]{woods} and \cite[\S1 esp.\ Figure 1]{KP}.

-In the course of this discussion, we give many details for the calculations and interpretations as well as generalizations that are universal and useful for other operations contained in the PROP and the algebras over it, such as the iterated co--products that appear in \cite{HW}.
+In the course of this discussion, we give many details for the calculations and interpretations as well as generalizations that are universal and useful for other operations contained in the PROP and the algebras over it.
+We prove that the assumption of commutativity for the Frobenius algebra, made out of convenience in \cite{hoch2}, is not needed, by showing that all the equations that need to be satisfied for the action to be well defined and independent of choices hold for a general associative Frobenius algebra.
+This also yields a succinct formula for correlation functions in terms of 2d OTFT correlation functions.
+Lastly, we consider restricting the PROP to operations which are already defined for associative algebras.

+There are several stages to actions.
+The first is to simply define individual operations, the next is to give compatible operations, that is an operad, PROP or modular operad structure, and last stage provides dg--actions.
+In \cite{hoch1,hoch2} we provided modular operad actions for cell complexes from moduli spaces and dg--PROP actions for Sullivan--type surfaces yielding the dg--operations under discussion.
+Iterated k--fold operations, as considered also already appear in our framework and are readily treated using our formalism.
+As we prove below, if one restricts to the reduced Hochschild complex, one automatically discards constant loops and hence the results of \cite{HW} follow algebraically from our formalism.
 We also discuss different methods for lifting the operations from the Frobenius algebra level to a chain level, e.g.\ from $H^*(M)$ to $C^*(M)$ and $C_*(M)$.
-Our analysis also includes dualities, one naive one, which is present throughout and a more sophisticated ``time reveral'' duality, which makes the degree $1$ co--product dual to the degree $0$ product.

-Finally, we prove that the assumption of commutativity for the Frobenius algebra made out of convenience in \cite{hoch2} is not needed, by showing that all the equations that need to be satisfied for the action to be well defined and independed of choices hold for a general associative Frobenius algebra.
+The individual operations inherently have a na\"ive duality in virtue of being defined as correlation functions given by switching input/output designations.
+For instance, the degree $0$ product is dual to a degree $0$ co--product, which is different from the natural degree $1$ product.
+However, there is PROPic ``time reversal symmetry'', basically rooted the asymmetric treatment of ``in'' and ``out'' boundaries.
+The prime example of being related by this symmetry are the degree $0$ product and the degree $1$ coproduct.
+The symmetric partners are obtained from the same underlying arc system, but differ by switiching the ``in'' and ``out'' boundaries.
+Moreover, there is an in/out symmetric, that is modular operad, theory used for moduli space operations \cite{hoch1,hoch2} in which this symmetry is natural.
+The string topology operations are recored by applying degeneracy maps to ``outs''.
+This asymmetry is needed to obtain the correct dg-operations, cf.\ \cite{hoch2}.